 “I’ll still like this song in 10 years,” I replied, after waiting a moment.

 It’s not like this was my favorite song.
 But then, I’d shared it not only because I liked it but because I thought it stood out, and it had a fun music video, too.
 Other pop songs at the time mostly weren’t piano-driven, and they typically didn’t have orchestra sections, either.
 And while I’m defending it, I thought the song’s lyrics were reasonably good, and I liked Carlton’s vulnerable vocal style.
 Who gave a fuck if this dude thought pop was beneath the rock music he preferred?
 Hell, I loved rock, too.
 I liked angry music including death metal and gangsta rap.
 And I particularly liked psychedelic trance coming out of Israel and Goa, India.
 The cult of my very recent youth didn’t allow listening to music they hadn’t produced themselves, so I was busy taking in all kinds of musical styles.
-This was right at the time when online music sharing apps like KaZaA were all the rage, which made it easy to explore esoteric and underground shit.
+This was right at the time when peer-to-peer music sharing apps like KaZaA were all the rage, which made it easy to explore esoteric and underground shit.

 But I also liked this new pop song.

 I guess I already thought of myself as an individualist, although I could not have described it that way at the time.
 I’d just left a cult because I didn’t believe what I was taught all my life, and I was questioning everything.
-Who was this guy to tell me I was in fact just following crowds and the music I liked was so indistinguishable that I’d forget about it in a week?
+Who was this guy to tell me I was in fact just following crowds and that the music I liked was so indistinguishable that I’d forget about it in a week?

 But now I’m overdramatizing.
 There was no outrage or offense taken.
 Just a calm and resolute desire to wait 10 years to prove him wrong in my own mind.
 And like some kind of rebellious elephant, I didn’t forget.
 For whatever reason, this simple exchange from 20 years ago has always stuck with me, despite nearly all memories of my childhood and teenage years fading completely.
 I don’t remember my interlocutor’s name, what he looked like, or any other conversation we had.
 Just this.